Eigenfunctions of deformed Schr\"odinger equations: The spectral problem and its solution

 In the next section, we construct explicit solutions to \eqref{eq:diffm} for arbitrary $N$.
-These solutions are entire in \(x\) for generic values of the energy $E$ and of the potential parameters \(h_k\), \(k = 2, \ldots, N-1 \), and we refer to them as \emph{off-shell} eigenfunctions.
+These solutions are entire in \(x\) for {\emph{all}} values of $E$ and \(h_k\), \(k = 2, \ldots, N-1 \), and we refer to them as \emph{off-shell} eigenfunctions.
 As we will see, such solutions become square-integrable wavefunctions only when \(E\) satisfies an appropriate quantization condition.
 The corresponding eigenfunctions, evaluated at these discrete energy values, will be denoted as \emph{on-shell} eigenfunctions.